Representable tangent structures for affine schemes: Introduction

-An important example of a tangent category, especially in relation to algebraic geometry, is the category of affine schemes (over a fixed commutative and unital ring $R$), which comes equipped with a tangent structure whose tangent bundle functor sends an affine scheme $\Spec(A)$ (where $A$ is a commutative and unital $R$-algebra) to the symmetric $A$-algebra of the module of K\"ahler differentials of $A$, i.e., $\T\Spec(A) = \Spec(\Sym_A\Omega_A)$.
-The corresponding $R$-algebra is called the ``fibré tangente'' \cite[Definition 16.5.12.I]{grothendieck:elements} or tangent algebra \cite[Section 2.6]{jubin:tangent-monad-and-foliations} of $A$.
+An important example of a tangent category, especially in relation to algebraic geometry, is the category of affine schemes (over a fixed commutative and unital ring $R$), which comes equipped with a tangent structure whose tangent bundle functor sends an affine scheme $\Spec(A)$ (where $A$ is a commutative and unital $R$-algebra) to the symmetric $A$-algebra of the module of K\"ahler differentials of $A$, i.e., $\T(\Spec(A)) = \Spec(\Sym_A\Omega_A)$.
+The corresponding $R$-algebra is called the ``fibré tangente''~\cite[Definition 16.5.12.I]{grothendieck:elements} or tangent algebra~\cite[Section 2.6]{jubin:tangent-monad-and-foliations} of $A$.
 This tangent structure on affine schemes, first described in~\cite{cockett:tangent-cats} and later extensively analyzed in~\cite{cruttwell:algebraic-geometry}, captures some key geometric constructions of algebraic geometry~\cite{cruttwell:algebraic-geometry,cruttwell:connections-algebraic-geometry}.
-Moreover, this tangent bundle functor is in fact representable, i.e., the tangent bundle of an affine scheme $\Spec(A)$ is the left adjoint to the functor $\Spec(R[\epsilon])\times-$, where $R[\epsilon]$ is the ring of dual numbers over the base ring $R$.
-More generally, representable tangent structures on categories with finite products are equivalently characterized by a special class of objects called infinitesimal objects (Definition~\ref{definition:infinitesimal-object}), which are exponentiable objects $D$ such that $\T(-) = -^D$ gives a tangent structure~\cite[Proposition~5.7]{cockett:tangent-cats}.
-So $\Spec(R[\epsilon])$ is an infinitesimal object in the category of affine schemes over $R$.
+Moreover, this tangent bundle functor is in fact representable, that is, it is the left adjoint to the functor $\Spec(R[\epsilon])\times-$, where $R[\epsilon]$ is the ring of dual numbers over the base ring $R$.
+More generally, representable tangent structures on categories with finite products are equivalently characterized by a special class of objects called infinitesimal objects (Definition~\ref{definition:infinitesimal-object}), which are those exponentiable objects $D$ whose corresponding representable functor $\T = (-)^D$ gives a tangent structure~\cite[Proposition~5.7]{cockett:tangent-cats}.
+In particular, $\Spec(R[\epsilon])$ is an infinitesimal object in the category of affine schemes over $R$.

 It is natural to wonder how special this tangent structure for affine schemes is.
 In this paper, we classify representable tangent structures on the category of affine schemes, or equivalently infinitesimal objects in the category of affine schemes.
 To do so, we first introduce tangentoids (Definition~\ref{definition:tangentoid}), which are objects $D$ in a monoidal category equipped with a suitable structure such that the endofunctor $\T(-) = D \otimes -$ gives a tangent structure (Proposition~\ref{proposition:tangentoid-tangent-structure1}).
 Coexponentiable tangentoids (Definition~\ref{definition:coexponentiable-tangentoid}) induce tangent structures on the opposite category.
 Therefore, coexponentiable tangentoids on a category with finite coproducts correspond precisely to infinitesimal objects in the opposite category.
 As such, classifying infinitesimal objects in the category of affine schemes over $R$ is equivalent to classifying coexponentiable tangentoids in the category $\cAlg_R$ of commutative and unital $R$-algebras.